2Nd Amendment Day 1

 How It Is Observed

-On the fourth Tuesday each May, citizens in Pennsylvania reflect on their Constitutional freedoms and right to keep and bear arms.
+On the fourth Tuesday of each May, citizens in Pennsylvania reflect on their Constitutional freedoms and right to keep and bear arms.
 Gun rights organizations often hold open carry rallies and speakers in support of broad 2nd Amendment rights.
 It is also a day to protest any legislation seen as infringing on gun ownership.

 South Carolina and 2nd Amendment Day